-WHEREAS, the facilitation of a coordinated, effective relief and recovery effort among state and local government entities and agencies is necessary.
+WHEREAS, this Executive Order is executed to facilitate a coordinated, effective relief and recovery effort among State and local government entities and agencies.

-NOW, THEREFORE, pursuant to the authority vested in me as Governor by the Constitution and the laws of the State of North Carolina, IT IS ORDERED:
+NOW, THEREFORE, pursuant to the authority vested in me as Governor by the Constitution and laws of North Carolina, IT IS ORDERED:

-All State and local government entities are directed to cooperate in the implementation of the provisions of the North Carolina Emergency Operations Plan ("the Plan").
+Section 1.
+All State and local government entities are directed to cooperate in the implementation of the provisions of the North Carolina Emergency Operations Plan (the "Plan").

-I hereby delegate to Erik A. Hooks, the Secretary of the North Carolina Department of Public Safety ("the Secretary"), or his designee, all power and authority granted to and required of me by Chapter 166A of the North Carolina General Statutes for the purposes of promulgating and implementing the Plan.
+Section 2.
+I hereby delegate to the Secretary, or the Secretary's designee, all power and authority granted to me and required of me by Chapter 166A of the General Statutes for the purposes of promulgating and implementing the Plan.

+Section 3.
 The Secretary shall make necessary changes to the Plan with appropriate coordination and shall similarly promulgate additional annexes and appendices as required.

-The Secretary of the North Carolina Department of Public Safety, as chief coordinating officer for the State of North Carolina, shall exercise the powers prescribed in N.C.
+Section 4.
+The Secretary, as Chief Coordinating Officer for the State of North Carolina, shall exercise the powers prescribed in N.C.
 Gen. Stat. § 143B-602.

-This executive order supersedes Executive Order No. 11, Promulgation and Implementation of the North Carolina Emergency Operations Plan, which was issued on May 21, 2013.
-This order is effective immediately and shall remain in effect until rescinded or superseded.
+Section 5.
+This Executive Order supersedes Executive Order No. 37 (January 26, 2018).
+This Executive Order is effective immediately and shall remain in effect until rescinded or superseded.

-IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 26th day of January in the year of our Lord two thousand and eighteen.
+IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 17th of December in the year of our Lord two thousand and twenty-one.